Muthamil-04/CRM-APPLICATION-FOR-JEWEL-MANAGEMENT/Document/Requirement Analysis Phase/readme.md

-Here the Project design phase documents are uploaded
+Here the Requirement Analysis Phase documents are uploaded

-1.Problem Solution fit

-2.Proposed Solution

-3.Solution Architecture
+1.Dataflo and user theory

+2.Requirement Analysis